 - CRC-32C checksum

-All writes to ib_logfile0 will be synchronous and durable (O_DSYNC, fdatasync() or O_SYNC, fsync()) .
+All writes to ib_logfile0 will be synchronous and durable (O_DSYNC, fdatasync() or O_SYNC, fsync() or pmem_persist()).

-MDEV-12353 records except FILE_ records that will be written into ib_logfile0.
-Each mini-transaction will be followed by a CRC-32C of all the bytes (using the value 0 for the sequence bit or number), so that Mariabackup can avoid recomputing the checksum while copying the log to a new file.
+MDEV-12353 format.
+Each mini-transaction will be followed by a sequence byte 0x00 or 0x01 (the value of the sequence bit), optionally (if the log is encrypted) a 8-byte nonce, and a CRC-32C of all the bytes (except the sequence byte), so that backup can avoid recomputing the checksum while copying the log to a new file.

-The exact encoding of ib_logdata is not decided yet.
-We want to avoid overwriting the last log block, so we cannot have an explicit 'end of log' marker.
+We want to be able to avoid overwriting the last log block, so we cannot have an explicit 'end of log' marker.
 We must associate each mini-transaction (atomic sequence of log records) with a sequence number (at the minimum, a sequence bit) and a checksum.
 The 4-byte CRC-32C is a good candidate, because it is already being used in data page checksums.